Surfing on turbulence: a strategy for planktonic navigation

 Using a Taylor expansion of $\FlowVelocity (\vec{x}, t)$ in the neighborhood of the current time $t_0$ and position $\ParticlePosition_0 = \ParticlePosition (t_0)$, the velocity field can be approximated as

 where the subscript 0 indicates a variable evaluated at time $t_0$ and location $\ParticlePosition_0$ (e.g., $\FlowVelocity_0 = \FlowVelocity(\ParticlePosition_0, t_0)$).

-Inserting this approximation into Eq. \eqref{eq:motion} and integrating \footnote{See Supplemental Material for the derivation of the surfing strategy and more detailed results .}, one can show that the displacement along $\Direction$ between time $t_0$ and $t_0+\TimeHorizon$ is maximized when
+Inserting approximation \eqref{eq:linear} into Eqs. \eqref{eq:motion} and integrating \footnote{See Supplemental Material for additional details and results .}, one can show that the displacement along $\Direction$ between time $t_0$ and $t_0+\TimeHorizon$ is maximized when

-where $0 \leq t \leq \tau$, $\exp(\cdot)$ is the matrix exponential, and $[\cdot]^{T}$ denotes the transpose.
+with $0 \leq t \leq \tau$, $\exp(\cdot)$ the matrix exponential, and $[\cdot]^{T}$ denoting the transpose.
 For a plankter continuously sensing the flow, we can set $t=0$ and drop the subscript 0.
-After normalization, the swimming direction of the surfing strategy is thus
+After normalization, the preferred direction of the surfing strategy is thus

-The time horizon $\TimeHorizon$ is a free parameter of the surfing strategy.
+with the time horizon $\TimeHorizon$ a free parameter of this surfing strategy.

 The fully-turbulent flow that models the plankter environment is obtained from the Johns Hopkins Turbulence Database \cite{li2008public, perlman2007data}.
-It is a direct numerical simulation of a 3D homogeneous isotropic turbulent flow with $Re_\lambda = 418$.
-The Lagrangian equation of plankter motion, Eq. \eqref{eq:motion}, is integrated with an in-house open-source code, SHELD0N \footnote{Our in-house code is available at \url{http://www.github.com/C0PEP0D/sheld0n}.}, using a 4th-order temporal Runge-Kutta scheme and a 6th order spatial interpolation scheme.
+It is a direct numerical simulation of a 3D homogeneous isotropic turbulent flow with $\mathit{Re}_\lambda = 418$.
+The Lagrangian equations of plankter motion, Eqs. \eqref{eq:motion}, are integrated with an in-house open-source code, SHELD0N \footnote{Our in-house code is available at \url{http://www.github.com/C0PEP0D/sheld0n}.}, using a 4th-order temporal Runge-Kutta scheme and a 6th-order spatial interpolation scheme.